Orders received by the Volkswagen Group

 ORDERS RECEIVED IN THE PASSENGER CARS SEGMENT IN WESTERN EUROPE

-Due to the positive development of Western European markets, demand for passenger cars increased in fiscal year 2015 compared to the previous year.
-This was also reflected in our orders received; these were 4.0% higher than in the year before.
-All key markets in the region contributed to this rise.
+Due to the positive development of the Western European markets, demand for passenger cars increased in fiscal year 2016 compared with the previous year.
+Incoming orders in the reporting period were 1.4% higher than in 2015.
+While orders received in Germany were down slightly (−1.7%), other key markets in this region contributed to this increase.

 ORDERS RECEIVED FOR COMMERCIAL VEHICLES

-Demand for the Volkswagen Group’s light commercial vehicles in the Western European markets rose year-on-year in 2015.
-At 290,771 vehicles, orders received were down 3.6% compared with the previous year.
+Demand for the Volkswagen Group’s light commercial vehicles in the Western European markets rose year-on-year in 2016.
+At 338,858 units, orders received were up 16.5% compared with the previous year.

-Incoming orders for mid-sized and heavy trucks and buses declined overall in 2015, with orders received for 184,637 vehicles (−9.8%).
+New orders for mid-sized and heavy trucks and buses witnessed a positive trend overall in 2016, with orders received for 190,573 vehicles (+3.2%).
 In Western Europe, our main sales market, positive economic stimulus gave a boost to incoming orders.
 In South America, however, the deterioration in the economic situation had a negative impact on the order intake.

 ORDERS RECEIVED IN THE POWER ENGINEERING SEGMENT

 The long-term performance of the Power Engineering business is determined by the macroeconomic environment.
-Major individual orders lead to fluctuations in incoming orders during the year that do not correlate with these long-term trends.
+Individual major orders lead to fluctuations in incoming orders during the year that do not correlate with these long-term trends.